danascheider/sim_legacy_frontend/docs/contexts.md

 #### `performShoppingListItemDestroy`

 A function that destroys the specified shopping list item, also encompassing error handling logic.
-This also updates the master list to reflect the change.
+This also updates the aggregate list to reflect the change.
 The function takes three arguments:

 * `itemId`: the ID of the item to be destroyed
 * `success`: an optional success callback that can be used for handling state within the component that calls the function